 Competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
 In light of these advantages, even if our technology is more effective than the product or service offerings of our competitors, current or potential customers might accept competitive products and services in lieu of purchasing our technology.
 We anticipate that we will face increased competition in the future as existing companies and competitors develop new or improved products and as new companies enter the market with new technologies.
-Increased competition is likely to result in pricing pressures, which could reduce our profit margins and increase our sales and marketing expenses, any of which could cause harm to our business, operating results and financial condition.
+Increased competition is likely to result in pricing pressures, which could reduce our profit margins and increase our sales and marketing expenses.
+Additionally, we may be faced with false advertising, unfair competition or unlawful trade practices from our competitors.
+For example, on November 6, 2012, we filed a complaint in federal district court in the Northern District of California against NanoString Technologies, Inc., or NanoString, alleging claims of false advertising, unfair competition, and unlawful trade practice in violation of the Lanham Act and corresponding sections of the California Business & Professions Code.
+Prosecuting the lawsuit may be costly and can impose a significant burden on management and employees, and there can be no assurances that a favorable outcome will be obtained in the litigation.
+Such competitive pressures could cause harm to our business, operating results and financial condition.
 Our failure to compete effectively could materially and adversely affect our business, financial condition and results of operations.